| | |

 • Spread the whipped topping over the top of the chocolate pudding.

-• Allow the dessert to chill.
+• Allow the dessert to chill, then add crumbled cookies on top.
 Enjoy!

 Notes

-• You can make the pie ahead of time, covered and refrigerated.
+You can make the pie ahead of time, covered and refrigerated.
+It will keep in the fridge for 5-7 days.
+This pie does not freeze well.

 Nutrition